GooeyAI/hiring-challenges/dart_typed_json.md

 print(json["iceCreams"][0].toUpperCase());
 ```

-The thing to note here is that we only discover this issue at *runtime* -
+Run your code again.
+You'll note that we only discover this issue at *runtime* -

 ```
 Unhandled exception: